cmkobel/CompareM2/README.md

 It is a joint project between Department of Clinical Microbiology Odense at Odense Universityhospital, and Department of Clinical Microbiology Skejby, at Aarhus Universityhospital.

 ## Usage
-Make a directory with the assembly-files you want to investigate and possibly compare.
+Make a directory with the assembly-files you want to investigate with assemblycomparator2.
 Go into that directory in the terminal, and run the command `assemblycomparator2_slurm` or `assemblycomparator2_local`. assemblycomparator2 will then create a sub-directory containing a plethora of analyses.